 Regrowing thyme is exactly like regrowing rosemary.
 The two are even close enough that you can regrow them using the same jar of water (just make sure there's plenty of room in the jar).

-Basil is hearty and easy to regrow in water.
+Basil is hearty and is an easy type of plant to regrow in water.
 It's best not to use basil that has flowered, and you'll want to take off most of the lower leaves with only the top clusters remaining.

 Cut three inches off the tip of the lavender plant.
 If you take the stem cuttings in the spring, you'll want to give them at least four to six weeks to grow new roots before you plant them in a garden bed.
 You can also take cuttings in the fall to replant in the spring.